lambdapad/lambdapad/README.md

 ## Configuration Blocks (Elixir)

-We defined different blocks to be analysed and in use by lambdapad to generate the website.
+We defined different blocks to be analyzed and in use by lambdapad to generate the website.
 We are going to see them in detail right now.

 ### `config`